ImsaraSamarasinghe/ImsaraSamarasinghe/README.md

 - 👋 Hi, I’m @ImsaraSamarasinghe I am a recent graduate from Imperial College London, where I studied Aeronautical Engineering (MEng)
 - 👀 I’m interested in finite element and CFD code.
 I am also interested in Physics Informed Neural Network Development and the benefits it can bring to modelling in engineering.
 - 🌱 I’m currently learning TensorFlow, Pandas and PyTorch
-- 💞️ I’m looking to collaborate on PINNs
+- 💞️ I’m looking to collaborate on PINNs, CFD and FE code develpoment
 - 📫 reach me on : imsara256@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...